Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 There was 9/11, which he'd watched on television from a golf resort in Florida.
 There were TV shows and movies, which were "always negative, like, we got to kill all the infidels and all that stuff".

-George had voted for Donald Trump for the same reason he voted for Barack Obama -"not a politician"- and had not always known what to think when he heard Trump say things like "I think Islam hates us."
+Biscan had voted for Donald Trump for the same reason he voted for Barack Obama -"not a politician"- and had not always known what to think when he heard Trump say things like "I think Islam hates us".

-Down the street, Jeff LaMore, who had been on his back patio grilling when the helicopters appeared, found his initial alarm mollified as he read the criminal complaint describing how Maria's son had used code words like "potato" for grenades and "spicy pepper" for an AT-4, and ended some messages with "lol."
+Down the street, Jeff LaMore, who had been on his back patio grilling when the helicopters appeared, found his initial alarm mollified as he read the criminal complaint describing how Taheb's son had used code words like "potato" for grenades and "spicy pepper" for an AT-4, and ended some messages with "lol".
 It seemed to him a version of juvenile delinquency.

 "I just know when I was 21, I did some really dumb s---.
 Like speeding, or drinking and driving, or getting radicalised by Islam," he joked.

-"If anyone is going to show their ignorance, it's going to be now," Jeff recalled thinking.
+"If anyone is going to show their ignorance, it's going to be now," LaMore recalled thinking.

-Jamie remembered a conversation with a parent from a different neighbourhood who said he had dealt with "these people" before, referring to Muslims.
-She heard a neighbour complain that Saddlebrook was turning into "another Saybrook," a reference to a nearby subdivision that she said was almost completely non-white.
+Jamie LaMore remembered a conversation with a parent from a different neighbourhood who said he had dealt with "these people" before, referring to Muslims.
+She heard a neighbour complain that Saddlebrook was turning into "another Saybrook", a reference to a nearby subdivision that she said was almost completely non-white.

-Jeff felt increasingly self-aware that he was a "big, bald white guy who drives a truck in Forsyth County," as he put it, and that people must assume he supported Trump.
-In fact, he had reached the point where he was no longer simply repulsed by what he considered the president's divisive, racist and dishonest character; he was repulsed by people who tolerated it.
+LaMore felt increasingly self-aware that he was a "big, bald white guy who drives a truck in Forsyth County". as he put it, and that people must assume he supported Trump.
+In fact, he had reached the point where he was no longer simply repulsed by what he considered the President's divisive, racist and dishonest character; he was repulsed by people who tolerated it.

 "It's gotten to where, well, I judge you now," he said.